edthedev/edthedev.github.io/blog/as a team/Backlogs Must be Messy.md

  should contain those actions.
 The backlog starts to fail if it contains actions that we cannot actually act on when we have spare cycles.

+Everything in the backlog should be a goal, not a plan.
+Plan's don't surivive a healthy day of work.
+Goals do.

+A nightmare scenario is an implementation plan written by a committee.
+We do need input from diverse voices in the organization.
+Do form the committee.
+But ask the committee to set the vision and to choose a top priority goal in that vision, then move on.
+When the top priority goal is done, re-convene the committee.